zeroc-ice/ice/java-compat/android/BuildInstructions.md

     ice_minSdkVersion
     ice_targetSdkVersion

+*NOTE: Do not use Android Studio to modify the project's settings.*

 ### Slice to Java Compiler

 To build this project you'll need the Slice to Java compiler, which generates